emanmaali/IoTDeviceEvaluation/README.md

 ## Background

-This project is based on the research paper:
+This project is based on our research paper:

 **Evaluating Machine Learning-Based IoT Device Identification Models for Security Applications**